CPPM Procedure Chapter E: Special Types of Disbursements

 g) Transaction Costs

 Cardholders will be reimbursed for ATM fees incurred (if any) and the interest charged on the travel related cash advance.

-Employees should make every effort to minimize ATM fees by using Bank of Montreal ATMs and minimize interest on cash advances by repaying the advance as soon as possible.
+Employees should make every effort to minimize ATM fees by using BMO ATMs and minimize interest on cash advances by repaying the advance as soon as possible.

 h) Completing the Travel Expense Report